rngcntr/gremlin-optimizer/README.md

-# gremlin-optimizer
+# STRIPE
-This repository contains the implementation of the publication "Optimizing Gremlin Queries with Graph Statistics".
+This repository contains the implementation of the publication "STRIPE: A Graph-Aware Optimizer for Gremlin Queries".
 All contents are currently 'proof of concept' and not declared ready for productive use.

 ### What is this?